vtex-apps/product-context/docs/README.md

 export default MyComponent
 ```

-:warning: Be sure to run `vtex setup` in your project to install the correct TypeScript types exported by this app.
+:warning: *Be sure to run `vtex setup` in your project to install the correct TypeScript types exported by this app.*

-## API
+### Hooks

-### `useProduct`
+#### `useProduct`

 This is the most useful export from this app.
 The `useProduct` hook can be used to read the data from the nearest `ProductContext` relative to its caller.

-The `productContextValue` variable from the example in the [Usage Example](#usage-example) example has the following type definition:
+The `productContextValue` variable from the example above has the following type definition:

 ```ts
 interface ProductContextState {